carpentries/carpentrycon/CarpentryCon-2020/communications/carpentrycon@home-communications-plan.md

 - **Week of 18 May**
   - Reshare GitHub repository and ask for more proposals
 - **Week of 25 May**
-  - CarpentryCon mailing list acquisition
+  - calls to action asking community members to Join the CarpentryCon mailing list
 - **Week of 1 June**
   - Final push for first round of proposals
 - **Week of 8 June**